-You may want guidance and support to continue an unfinished piece or publish it.
-The Men’s Creative Writing Retreat: Putting Yourself on the Page is your place to learn, to express yourself, and to develop your talent.
+- You are a writer, and may want guidance and support to continue an unfinished piece or publish it.

 What Participants Say

-- The location, teaching and program structure creates an uplifting experience of enormous value.
+- The site, teaching and program structure creates a truly transcendent experience of enormous value.

 - I was challenged and that turned out to be exactly what I needed.

 - Far exceeded expectations.
-Got many suggestions for how to write.
+Got many suggestions for how to write healing stories.

 - It was wonderful!